 Potatoes are washed before they are bagged, but it’s still a good idea to give them a good rinse before peeling, and usually again after the peels are removed to ensure you don’t have any grit or dirt.

-- Roast garlic per recipe below (or prepare garlic to add to potatoes for boiling).
+Roast the garlic per the recipe below (or prepare garlic to add to potatoes for boiling).

 - Parmesan: Make these into garlic parmesan mashed potatoes by adding in some finely grated parmesan.